kelvinau/Google-Trends-Slackbot/README.md

 # Google Trends Slackbot
 Hackathon Demo in UBC Local Hack Day 2018

-A slackbot that randomly picks a Google Trends item and tells the summary of the result.
+A slackbot that picks a Google Trends item and tells the summary of the result.

 **Relying on Slackbot for the GUI is the biggest mistake**
 - Multi-line message is still not supported as of December 01, 2018